dojot/docs/source/user_guide.rst

 If there is no output, the message was sent to MQTT broker.
 The topic is build from the following information:

 - admin: user tenant.
-This is retrieved from user "service" attribute (used when getting the access token).
+This is retrieved from "service" attribute from user configuration.
 - 0998: device ID.
 This is retrieved from the device itself.
 It is returned when the device is created or read from /device endpoint.